CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 If the report was proper you can send a second reminder; in it ask for advice why the report did not get any replies.
-A good moment for this second reminder mail is shortly after the first pre-release (the 'rc1') of a new Linux kernel version got published, as you should retest and provide a status update at that point anyway (see above).
+A good moment for this second reminder mail is shortly after the first pre-release (the 'rc1') of a new CQX96 kernel version got published, as you should retest and provide a status update at that point anyway (see above).